tum-ewk/ficus/doc/overview.rst

 Demand
 """"""
-Each combination ``(site, demand commidty)`` may have one timeseries, describing the (average) power demand (MWh/h) per timestep.
-They are a crucial input parameter, as the whole optimisation aims to satisfy these demands with minimal costs from the given technologies (process, storage, transmission).
+Each commodity ``(demand commidty)`` may have one timeseries, describing the (average) power demand (kW) per timestep.
+They are a crucial input parameter, as the whole optimisation aims to satisfy these demands with minimal costs from the given technologies (process, storage, external import/export).

 Intermittent Supply
 """""""""""""""""""
-Each combination ``(site, supim commodity)`` must be supplied with one timeseries, normalised to a maximum value of 1 relative to the installed capacity of a process using this commodity as input.
+A timeseries normalised to a maximum value of 1 relative to the installed capacity of a process using this commodity as input.
 For eample, a wind power timeseries should reach value 1, when the wind speed exceeds the modelled wind turbine's design wind speed is exceeded.
 This implies that any non-linear